EU judges to rule on Brexit on eve of May's crucial vote

 Prime Minister Theresa May is battling to get a Brexit deal that she negotiated with the European Union through parliament and insists there is no question of her stopping Brexit.

-But in a vote scheduled for Tuesday, the treaty faces heavy opposition from lawmakers both for and against Britain leaving the bloc.
+But in a vote scheduled for Tuesday, the treaty faces heavy opposition from members of Parliament both for and against Britain leaving the bloc.

 Acting with almost unprecedented speed in a case that the court took up only in October, and on which it held a hearing only last week, a legal adviser to the court said on Tuesday that Britain could indeed make a U-turn entirely of its own accord.
 Such advice is usually but not always followed by the judges.